jasondchambers/mydevenv/README.md

 5. Cost - Use Gemini CLI for coding AI assistance (as of time of writing, Gemini has a good balance of performance and value)
 6. Optimal - Easier to get into and stay in a flow state
 7. Modern - e.g. fd, rg, bat instead of find, grep, cat
+8. Multi-device - If I want to pick up a dev workflow on another machine without having to commit/push first

 ![Alt text](mydevenv.png "Screenshot of my development environment")